-CAR801C - Carpentry Skills Level I
+CAR801C - Carpentry Skills Level I (Offered for the 2024-2025 school year)

 Carpentry Skills Level I is a project based course designed to introduce students to the wide range of carpentry and construction skills required when working within the carpentry trade.
 Students are expected to develop their technical skills related to the safe operation of common woodworking tools, technical drawings, and essential skills required within the Carpenter trade.
 Students are expected to develop safe work habits, effective time/project management skills and work effectively with others.
 CAR801C is the prerequisite courses for CAR801D - Carpentry Skills Level II